-CAMPUS STORE
+EVANGEL CORNER (CAMPUS STORE)

-Gift items, and snacks are available at the MACU Store, located in the main building near the main entrance.
-If you're looking for MACU apparel, then the MACU Store is the place to go.
+Gift items, Starbucks Coffee, and snacks are available at Evangel Corner, located in the main building near the main entrance.
+If you're looking for MACU apparel, then Evangel Corner is the place to go.

-Students may contact the bookstore at 692-3187, or campusstore@macu.edu, or online at www.macustore.com.
-The on campus location was totally rebuilt in the spring of 2014, is THE place to go for college related merchandise.
+Students may contact Evangel Corner at 692-3187, or campusstore@macu.edu, or online at www.macustore.com.
+The on campus location was totally rebuilt in the spring of 2014, and renovated again in 2022, is THE place to go for college related merchandise.